intuition-dev/intuDocs/docs/README.md

 #### Meta Intuition is WebAdmin Screen to CMS, e-Com, et al.

+In WebAdmin, you can edit pages' content using markdown which won't let you page become broken, you only edit the content/text itself and all other things is done for you after you click "save".
+It allows you clone existing pages to write another post/page, upload images and set publish date to posts.

+WebAdmin has **Admin screen** where you need to select type of site or choose the existing site to edit and **Editor screen** where you can perform operations with the content.
+WebAdmin also supports multiple editors users, which can be added in Admin screen and users will be notified about it via email.

 ## Overview

 WebAdmin is based on JavaScript and SQLite.
+It is using [markdown](https://daringfireball.net/projects/markdown/syntax), and is written on [pug](https://pugjs.org/api/getting-started.html).
-It has two parts:
+So it has two parts:

 - admin screen: where all settings are set up and users are added
 - editor screen: the editor itself, where users can login and content of a chosen site can be managed